astrockragh/cosmic_variance/README.rst

         import cosmic_variance as cv
         import numpy as np
-        # use the main function, get_cv to calculate
+        # Example of using the main function, get_cv to calculate
         # cosmic variance for a single JWST pointing

         #### these arguments are required ####